 Working in the construction industry is famously dangerous.
 In New York State, only 4% of the total workforce has anything to do with construction.
-But 19% of all work-related deaths occurred in the industry, and an even higher proportion were severely injured.
+But 19% of all work-related deaths occurred in the industry, and an even higher proportion was severely injured.
+Our ladder fall injury attorneys would like to provide some information needed to protect construction workers.

 The federal government relies on two agencies, NIOSH and OSHA, to identify workplace dangers and ensure the safety of our country’s workers.
 These organizations have gone a long way to promote safer job sites, but the numbers clearly suggest that more effective strategies are necessary.
 New York State may be a model for the rest of the US.
 Our progressive construction laws sweep aside the restrictions of workers comp, protecting construction employees from negligent employers.